Flash Video: FLV converters

 These programs run under Microsoft Windows.
 HandBrake, FFmpeg and VLC also run under Mac OS X and Linux.

+Extensions

+As FLV is widely used for online streaming through Real-Time Messaging Protocol, non-Adobe parties have added newer, modern audio and video codecs to FLV by extending the file format.
+See Real-Time Messaging Protocol.

 Flash Video Structure

 Header

 FLV files start with a standard header which is shown below:

 Packets

 After the header, the file is split into packets called "FLV tags", which have 15-byte packet headers.
 The first four bytes denote the size of the previous packet/tag (including the header without the first field), and aid in seeking backward.

 The Packet Type byte of a packet/tag header is based on the RTMP message ID byte with the AMF metadata value of 18 (0x12), video payload value of 9 (0x09) and audio payload value of 8 (0x08) being the only valid types used.
 The third bit indicates the payload is encrypted using the same mechanism as RTMP uses, however this is rarely used due to encrypted transports such as RTMP being used instead.
 The FLV packet encryption is generally inherited from a MP4 file that is stored on an Adobe Flash Media Server.